 French Valley Airport Center, an industrial and commercial project in California, is being developed in phases.
 Advantageously located adjacent to French Valley Airport, the development will be a well-designed business center comprising single-storey buildings with ancillary facilities.
 Upon full completion, this modern architecture will offer brand new, high-quality and energy efficient construction convenient to business owners and customers alike.
-Sales of Phase I and II of the project have been launched.
-Superstructural works of the remaining phases are progressing steadily and expected to be completed from the second half of 2021 onwards.
+Sales of Phase I and II of the project have been launched, achieving satisfactory results.
+We plan to proceed with next phase in the third quarter this year.